-- Policy 6.1 This policy will be reviewed and updated every 10 years. - Policy 6.2 A report to the NCA Board and the community will be provided annually on progress towards tree canopy and diversity targets. - Policy 6.3 Appropriate resources and budgets will be provided to ensure tree management meets the Policy objectives. - Policy 6.4 The NCA Corporate Plan and annual business plans will reflect the objectives of the Policy. - Policy 6.5 Individual trees will be valued and included within the organisational financial statements. - Policy 6.6 Training will be provided to all staff and contractors to protect and care for trees in accordance with best practice. - Policy 6.7 Engagement with other ACT land managers to share and reflect on learnings in urban tree management. - Policy 6.8 Implement measures to align governance and management arrangements with the Tree Cities of the World standards.

-Next Steps
+This policy will be reviewed and updated every 10 years.

+A report to the NCA Board and the community will be provided annually on progress towards tree canopy and diversity targets.

+Appropriate resources will be provided to ensure tree management meets the Policy objectives.

+The NCA Corporate Plan and annual business plans will reflect the objectives of the Policy.

+Individual trees will be valued and included within the organisational financial statements and asset management system.

+Training will be provided to staff and contractors to protect and care for trees in accordance with best practice.

+Engagement with Indigenous custodians and other ACT land managers will be encouraged and organised to share and reflect on learnings in urban tree management.

+Measures to align governance and management arrangements with the Tree Cities of the World standards will be implemented.

+NEXT STEPS

-Within the term of the NCA Corporate Plan 2019 - 2023, the NCA will implement the following initiatives.
+Within the term of the NCA Corporate Plan 2020-21 to 2023-24, the NCA will implement the following initiatives.

-- 1. Develop and implement a Tree Management Policy Implementation Plan.
-Specific initiatives to progress include: - A program for community involvement - Continued development of strategies for monitoring and evaluation of tree management information to improve management and practices - A tree planting program that will achieve 40 percent canopy cover by 2030 - A climate adapted suite of species for application where appropriate - A training program for staff and contractors - Explore opportunities with other land management agencies where there are shared boundaries to develop complementary management practices. - 2.
-Review the National Capital Plan to reflect the objectives of the Policy. - 3.
-The objectives of this Policy will guide heritage management plans as they are reviewed and updated. - 4.
-Landscape maintenance plans will be developed for prioritised locations.
+Develop and implement a Tree Management Policy, Implementation Plan.
+Specific initiatives to progress include:

+- A program for community involvement - Continued development of strategies for monitoring and evaluation of tree management information to improve management and practices - A tree planting program that will achieve 40% canopy cover by 2030 - A climate adapted suite of species for application where appropriate - A training program for staff and contractors - Explore opportunities with other land management agencies where there are shared boundaries to develop complementary management practices. - (2) Review the National Capital Plan to reflect the objectives of the Policy, including preparation of Landscape Guidelines to apply to all works in Designated Areas. - (3) This Policy will guide heritage management plans as they are reviewed and updated. - (4) Landscape maintenance plans will be developed for prioritised locations. - 5) A program for the care of veteran trees will be developed.